zhaoyizhuang/Django-backend/README.md

 Author: Zhaoyi Zhuang

 ## Overview
 This project implements a RESTful HTTP API to support a team-member management application.
-The application supports common CRUD operations of the team, uses AWS MySQL RDS as the database, and is implemented in Python and Django
+The application supports common CRUD operations of the team members, uses AWS MySQL RDS as the database, and is implemented in Python and Django

 ## How to setup and install
 I assume you have already installed python, if not, check out [this website](https://www.python.org/downloads/)